lunelson/sass-list-maps/README.md

 *Some Sass hash.*

-##### Update: You can now test-drive these functions at [Sassmeister](http://sassmeister.com/).
+**Update: You can test-drive these functions at [Sassmeister](http://sassmeister.com/).
 Just set the compiler to Sass 3.2.x or libsass, and include the "Sass List–Maps" library.
-Also you can install them locally as a Bower pkg or a Compass gem:
+You can also now install them locally as a Bower pkg or a Compass gem:**

 ```sh
 # installation with bower